 I find beauty in the colours, the rhythms, the textures and shapes of the natural world.
 The proportions found in everything from sunflowers, nautilus sea shells and the human body have been described by mathematics through ideas such as Fibonacci numbers, golden sections and spirals.

 Architecture both ancient and modern informs my work; from the classic proportions of the pyramids at Giza and the Parthenon in Athens, to the shape of edifices such as the Gherkin in London and the curves and lines of the Guggenheim in Bilbao.

 In fact it would be difficult to fully analyse the origin of any particular ideas as they tend to be an interweaving mesh of varying influences, half thoughts and inspirations.

 Designing Fine Handmade Boxes for You

-Occasionally an idea progresses beyond my original intention and may lead to a further interesting idea – or nowhere (luckily all ideas can be collected for future use).
+Occasionally an idea progresses beyond my original intention and may lead to further interesting ideas – or nowhere (luckily all ideas can be collected for future use).
 I try to determine the best shape or form of the box and play with its dimensions.

-Sometimes I create a maquette or model to better help me understand the form and proportions.
+When designing fine boxes, I sometimes create a maquette or model to better help me understand the form and proportions.
 This aids the positioning and proportions of components that break up this form such as drawers, doors and lids.

-The colour and decoration of the materials are then considered.
-I like contrasts which in my own projects lead to mixing dark and light, whether timbers, linings or textures.
-But where no real preference exists then my drawings may show a variety for your consideration.
+I then consider the colour and decorative qualities of the materials.
+I like contrasts which, in my own projects lead to mixing dark and light, whether timbers, linings or textures.
+But where no real preference exists my drawings may show a variety for your consideration.

 Areas such as motifs, patterns and applied decorations are also considered and can be reworked a until a pleasing effect is found.
 Feet and handles can be tricky and sometimes quite elusive.

-The drawings will be fashioned to give an impression of the fine handmade box.
-Many people, me included, find technical drawings to be overly complicated and sometimes difficult to relate to the real world.
-This is why I produce drawings that will give you an impression of the final box.
+Any drawings are fashioned to give an impression of the fine handmade box.
+Technical drawings can be overly complicated and difficult to relate to the real world.
+So I produce drawings that will give you an impression of the final box.